saisathya/saisathya/README.md

-# Hello, World!
+## Hi there :wave:

-Welcome to my GitHub profile.
-I recently graduated San Jose State University with a Bachelors Degree in Computer Science and a minor in Mathematics.
+I just graduated San Jose State University with a bachelors in Computer Science and a minor in Mathematics.
+I'm actively searching for a job, so feel free.
+You can reach me [LinkedIn](https://www.linkedin.com/in/sai-sathyanantha-rajandiran/) to connect.
 <!--
 **saisathya/saisathya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.